-Mountains all around and a stunning town hall in the center of the city.
+Mountains all around and a stunning town hall right in the middle of the city.
 Liberec is an interesting travel destination!
-Located in the north of Czech Republic, Liberec is the fifth biggest city in the country, yet unknown by international travelers.
-That’s the first reason why you should visit Liberec now: it’s still a hidden gem Central Europe.
+Located in the north of the Czech Republic, Liberec is the fifth biggest city in the country, and yet quite unknown by international travelers.
+That’s the first reason why you should visit Liberec now: it’s still a hidden gem in Central Europe.

-During our 14 days trip in the Czech Republic we were on a mission to visit some of the most visited places in the country like Prague, Cesky Krumlov, and Brno, but also to explore not so famous destinations as Liberec.
-And the result was: we fall in love with the Czech Republic!
+During our 14-day trip in the Czech Republic we were on a mission to visit some of the most visited places in the country, like Prague, Cesky Krumlov and Brno, but we also wanted to explore not so famous destinations, and that is why we decided to check a place like Liberec.
+And the result was: we fell over heels in love with the Czech Republic!
 And although everybody kept asking us “why visit Liberec?”, the city didn’t disappoint us even under the heavy rain.

 Liberec is famous for winter sports.
 Located at the foot of Ještěd Mountain range, it’s home of great ski slopes and cross-country ski trails.
-But there is much more in Liberec, things to do and places to visit for any type of traveler.
-What means that if like me, you suck at winter sports, you can still visit Liberec and have fun.
+But there is much more to see, things to do and places to visit in Liberec that will suit any type of traveler.
+This means that if you suck at winter sports – just like me – you can still visit Liberec and have the most fun.

-But why you should travel to Liberec now?
-Here is the answer:
+But why should you travel to Liberec now?
+Here are the answers:

 Outdoor adrenaline and sports in Liberec

 Don’t worry, you don’t need to be a super athlete to visit Liberec.
 Actually, you can be a total beginner and still have fun.
-The mountains around Liberec city are a paradise for winter sports as ski, snowboard and cross-country ski.
-When the snow melts it became home of mountain bike tracks, running and trekking trails.
-Doesn’t matter in which season you are traveling to Liberec, you can always move your body surrounded by nature.
+The mountains around Liberec city are a paradise for winter sports like ski, snowboard and cross-country ski.
+When the snow melts it becomes home of mountain bike tracks, running and trekking trails.
+So, it really doesn’t matter which season you are traveling to Liberec, you can always move your body surrounded by nature.

 Rob is the sports enthusiast in our relationship, so he was the one in charge to explore the Ještěd Ski Slopes.
-He went for some snowboarding fun and also tried for the first time the cross country ski.
-No one better than him to tell you all about winter sports in Liberec:
+He went for some snowboarding fun and also tried cross country ski for the first time in his life.
+No one better than him to tell you all about things to do in Liberec in winter:

-I always admired the cross country skiing but never have the chance to try it, until I visited Liberec.
+I always admired the cross country skiing, but I have never really had the chance to try it until I visited Liberec.
 To add a bit more excitement, my first time doing cross country skiing was during night time.
-I’ve rented the ski equipment at the city center and my instructor drove us to the mountain, a 15 minutes drive.
+I rented the ski equipment at the city center and my instructor drove us to the mountain, which was something like a 15-minute drive.
 After some quick instructions, torches lighted up we were off to the tracks.
-Cross country skiing is easier than I thought and c’mon I’m Brazilian, winter sports are not natural to me.
-For sure I fell a couple of times, but I managed to complete 8 km around Bedrichov area.
-The tracks are very well maintained, a lot of green around and you can choose the level of difficulty.
+Cross country skiing is easier than I thought and, I mean, c’mon I’m Brazilian, winter sports are not that natural to me.
+For sure I fell a couple of times, but I managed to complete 8 km around the Bedrichov area.
+The tracks are very well maintained, there is a lot of beautiful green around and you can choose the level of difficulty.

 The following day was reserved for snowboarding at Ještěd mountain.
-You can easily reach Ještěd Ski Slopes using public transport, take the tram n.3 and drop at Horni-Hanychov station.
+You can easily reach Ještěd Ski Slopes using public transport: just take the tram n.3 and drop at Horni-Hanychov station.
 Daily and season passes are available just beside the parking lot.
-There is a ski shop where you can rent ski, snowboard, boots and snow garments.
+There is a ski shop where you can rent ski, snowboard, boots and other snow gear.
 In about 20 minutes I sorted out my pass, clothes and snowboard equipment.

 Visit Liberec Botanic Garden

 While Rob was having fun on the slopes, I was discovering the city.
-One of the Liberec top attractions is the Botanical Garden, a tropical oasis that will fill up your day with colors.
-The Liberec Botanical Garden is located a few kilometers from the old town, it’s a pleasant walk by one of the most beautiful neighborhoods in the city.
+Another top attraction in Libere is the Botanical Garden, a tropical oasis that will fill up your day with colors.
+The Liberec Botanical Garden is located a few kilometers from the old town.
+It’s a pleasant walk by one of the most beautiful neighborhoods in the city.

-Visit Liberec Botanical Garden is a captivating activity.
-I didn’t expect to see so many Brazilian plants and fishes there.
+Visiting Liberec Botanical Garden is a captivating activity.
+I didn’t expect to see so many Brazilian plants and fish there.
 Yes, I almost forgot to tell you, inside the garden you can visit a small aquarium with unique species as the Brazilian Piranhas, a carnivorous fish.
-If you travel to Liberec in winter time [as we did] a visit to the Botanical Garden is a good way to warm up, as the temperature inside are much warmer than outside.
+If you travel to Liberec in Winter [as we did] a visit to the Botanical Garden is also a good way to warm up your body and soul, as the temperatures inside are much warmer than outside.
 And don’t worry about the coats and bags, there are lockers at the entrance.

-The history of Liberec dates back to the 14 century.
-The city has a strategic location between Germany and Poland and it was an important route for merchants and travelers.
-Therefore the city grew fast and as consequence of the trade and the textile industry, Liberec built a beautiful and opulent town.
+The history of Liberec dates back to the 14th century.
+The city has a quite strategic location between Germany and Poland and it was an important route for merchants and travelers, which made the city grew fast.
+And as a consequence of the trade and the textile industry, Liberec built a beautiful and opulent town.
 In the heart of the city, the Town Hall stands majestically, like a fairytale building.

-Built in 1893 and designed by F. Neumann, a Viennese architect, the beauty of Liberec Town Hall not only from the outside.
-A tour inside the building took us to the sumptuous Ceremonial Hall, the corridors and up to the tower, where we could see the city and the majestic Ještěd Mountain.
-To book a tour is easy, you just need to visit the Tourist Information Center beside the Town Hall and check the dates and time.
-The price for the big tour [Tower + Ceremonial Hall] was 3 usd per person.
+Built in 1893 and designed by the Viennese architect F. Neumann, the beauty of Liberec Town Hall can be noticed not only from the outside.
+A tour inside the building took us to the sumptuous Ceremonial Hall, the corridors and also up the tower, where we could see the city and the majestic Ještěd Mountain.
+Booking a tour is easy, you just need to visit the Tourist Information Center beside the Town Hall and check the dates and time.
+The price for the big tour [Tower + Ceremonial Hall].

 There are other beautiful historical buildings in Liberec and the good thing is that many of them are within a walking distance from the Town Hall.
-During your visit to Liberec you must see the Hotel Praha [in Art Nouveau style beside the Town Hall], the Neptune’s Fountain in the main square, the City Theater in Neo-Renaissance style located behind the Town Hall and the Liberec Chateau built in Renaissance style [it’s closed, so you can only see the outside].
+During your visit to Liberec, you must see the Hotel Praha [in Art Nouveau style beside the Town Hall], the Neptune’s Fountain in the main square, the City Theater in Neo-Renaissance style located behind the Town Hall and the Liberec Chateau, built in Renaissance style, but as this one is closed, you’ll be able to can only see the outside.

-And don’t forget to visit the main square at night time, the Town Hall looks even more beautiful when it’s all lighted up.
+And don’t forget to visit the main square at night time, when the Town Hall looks even more beautiful once it’s all lighted up.

 Galleries and museums in Liberec

-While you explore the city by foot, take time to visit some of the museums in Liberec.
-From fine art to technical and automobile expositions, the city has many options.
-Among Liberec top attractions are:
+While you explore the city on foot, take your time to visit some of the museums in Liberec.
+From fine art to technical and automobile expositions, the city has many options for all kinds of travelers.
+Among Liberec top attractions, here are some options:

 – Regional Art Gallery Liberec: French, German, Dutch and Austrian painting displayed in a Neo-Renaissance palace from 1873.